Abiy Ahmed: Political positions

-Criticism

-Abiy's government was accused of authoritarianism and restricting press freedom, especially since the start of the Tigray War.
+Abiy's government was accused of authoritarianism and restricting freedom of the press, especially since the start of the Tigray War.
 Numerous watchdogs and human rights groups accused Abiy's government of "increasingly intimidating" the media as well as harassing opponents to propel unrest.
 In 2019 World Press Freedom Index, Ethiopia improved the rank by jumping forty positions from 150 to 110 out of 180 countries.
-In 2021, 46 journalists were detained, making Ethiopia the worst jailers in Africa.
+In 2021, 46 journalists were detained, making Ethiopia the worst jailer in Africa.
 Journalist Gobeze Sisay was arrested by unknown plainclothes officers in his home on 1 May.
 On 3 May, the Ethiopian Human Rights Commission (EHRC) released statement about Gobez Sisay's whereabout.
 Similarly, the founder of Terara Network was arrested in Addis Ababa on 10 December 2021 in allegation of "disseminating misinformation", which was transferred to Sabata Daliti police station in Oromia Special Zone.
 He was released on 5 April 2022 with bail of 50,000 Ethiopian birr.